 For example, if you have a supply of large canning jars, have the kids carefully place a handful or two of the treats in a jar.

-Hypoallergenic Homemade Dog Treats
+Hypoallergenic Homemade Dog Treats Without Peanut Butter

 - 2 cups whole wheat or gluten free flour (plus more for dusting)